FrontendMasters/gatsby-intro/README.md

 ## A Note About Running the Code

 We recommend getting the [code running on your computer](#getting-course-code-running-on-your-machine) to build your confidence working with Gatsby.
-If you get stuck, use the [Course Errata](#course-errata) below, or simply jump right into the code without having to get it running on your computer using the CodeSandbox links.
+If you get stuck, use the [Course Errata](#course-errata) below to debug, or refer to the the step branches to see what is different between your code and the reference code.

 ## Course Code Running on CodeSandbox

-, but if you'd like to more simply jump into the course code without having to get it running on your computer.
-You can jump into the CodeSandbox for each branch:
+You can jump into the CodeSandbox for each branch without having to get the code running on your computer.
+Keep in mind, that if you want to modify the code, you'll need to create a CodeSandbox free account to fork a new sandbox and save it to your CodeSandbox account.

 - [Course Starter](https://codesandbox.io/s/github/FrontendMasters/gatsby-intro/tree/master/)
 - [Step 0: Pages & Links](https://codesandbox.io/s/github/FrontendMasters/gatsby-intro/tree/step0/pages-and-links)